xXLAOKOONXx/movenue/README.md

 - `<moviename>-poster.jpg` (movie), `poster.jpg` (series), `season<NO>-poster.jpg` (season), `<episode-file-name>.nfo` (episode)

+For the **music** section I recommend using [MP3Tag](https://www.mp3tag.de/) to fill 'title' and 'artists'.
+It is really great for going through multiple files at the same time.
+But this tool does not offer an easy way to add tags or give the option to add multiple artists.
+For those cases check out this app itself or the notebooks under `useful_notebooks`.

+### Suggestion Algorithm

+The app works for movie, shortfilm and series with a scoring system to suggest media.
+The `algorithm` takes into account:

+- recency of last watching
+- personal scoring
+- public scoring (if available)
+- monthly, weekly and daily rng scoring

+This might give you the feeling the app wants to force you to consume a specific media, similar to your favorite online platform.
+If you want to feel free to believe the app is smart enough to figure out how much you like a media content you have never seen and that it recommends it to you quite agressive for that vary reason.

 ### Files

 The app uses AppData/local/movenue as a location for all files that might be needed, e.g. settings, caches.